 Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.

-A Master's degree program or any post-graduate program in Hungary costs anywhere from 2,470,000 Forint(s) to 7,400,000 Forint(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in Hungary costs anywhere from 2,470,000 HUF to 7,400,000 HUF and lasts approximately two years.
 That is quite an investment.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Hungary who work in Public Relations earn 7% more than their female counterparts on average.
+In the field of Public Relations in Hungary, the average difference between the salary of male and female employees is 7%.

-Public Relations professionals in Hungary are likely to observe a salary increase of approximately 10% every 16 months.
+Professionals working in Public Relations in Hungary are likely to observe a salary increase of approximately 10% every 16 months.
 The national average annual increment for all professions combined is 9% granted to employees every 17 months.